liftwizard/liftwizard/docs/src/main/znai/configuration/ConfigLoggingBundle.md

 This output can be helpful for fleshing out the configuration file with default options to make it easier to edit.
 For example, it's much easier to flip a boolean flag from `false` to `true` than to first figure out where in the configuration file it belongs and the exact spelling of its key.

+:include-java: io/dropwizard/core/Configuration.java {title: "io.dropwizard.core.
-:include-java: io/dropwizard/Configuration.java {title: "io.dropwizard.Configuration", entry: "getMetricsFactory"}
+Configuration", entry: "getMetricsFactory"}

 The `ConfigLoggingBundle` also logs the "default" configuration at the `DEBUG` level.
 It does this by instantiating a new copy of the configuration class using the default no-arg constructor, serializing it to json, and logging it.
 The default configuration output can be useful for finding redundant configuration to remove.